4 North Thompson St Richmond, VA 23221RSVP Here

-Discuss ways to reduce food waste in your home including proper storage, understating food labels and using up many of the most commonly discarded vegetable parts.
+Discuss ways to reduce food waste in your home including:

 Cooking food from scratch not only allows you to know and control what’s in your food but also eliminates a lot of packaging in the process.
 Learn about simple homemade alternatives and walk through some favorites together.

 Each session will include a cooking demo with the opportunity to sample a simple recipe for yourself.

 Erica is a registered dietitian, wife and mom of two who cares a lot about food sustainability and minimizing waste.
 She started working towards a zero waste lifestyle back in 2017 and delights in sharing what she has learned with others who are interested in making changes in their own homes but don’t know where to start.